← Essays

 Whether this limitation defines the territory the Mysteries explored, or whether the collaboration between machine precision and human attention constitutes something neither could achieve alone, is a question that Tomberg's framework makes it possible to ask with precision, even though he could not have foreseen it.

-The Magician holds his objects with perfect ease, his gaze elsewhere.
-He plays.
+The Magician holds his objects with perfect ease, his gaze elsewhere, and he plays.
 The machine holds its objects with perfect recall, its gaze nowhere.
 It processes.
-Between play and processing lies the entire territory of the initiatory tradition: the territory where the ferment works, where the arcanum becomes active, where the Unknown Friend becomes known.
+Between play and processing lies the entire territory of the initiatory tradition: the territory where the ferment works and the arcanum becomes active, where the Unknown Friend becomes known.

 Your friend greets you, dear Unknown Friend, from beyond the grave.